ucm-lbqc/docs/content/docs/getting-started.md

 - We are enabling mail notifications (sent to the entered email address) when the job starts and finishes, or fails.
 - We're using the scratch directory to avoid reading/writing temporary files via the network, which is very slow and discouraged.
 - We're returning the exit code of the main command (Gromacs's mdrun) at the end to correctly tell the scheduler whether the job succeeded or failed.
+- Gromacs is run in the background (trailing `&`) to be able to respond to signals from the OS and scheduler.
+- We tell the scheduler to use signal `USR1` to end time, so we capture it, back up the temporary files, and exit gracefully.

 Lastly, we submit the job and check its status: